 When you compare broadband deals on Uswitch, you can filter out packages with speeds that you don't need.
 Just go through the left sidebar and choose the speeds you'd like to see.

 Read our guide for more detail on what broadband speed you need.

-A good way to find out what speed you currently have is to run a broadband speed test while you’re at home and connected to your Wi-Fi router.
-This will tell you the download and upload speeds you have with your current package.
+A good way to find out what speed you currently have is to run a broadband speed test on Uswitch while you’re at home and connected to Wi-Fi.

 To get more detail on how much download speed certain devices use up, check out our broadband download speed calculator.